Hosted by site sponsor WebMate.

 Martin speculates that if you use both SSD slots in the Studio, the NAND modules 'definitely need to be the same size, and they might need to [use NAND chips from] the same vendor.'
 In other words, the SSD controller built into the M1 is designed to work with specific NAND modules in specific configurations.

-iFixit was able to successfully swap out identical storage modules from one Mac Studio to another, but has yet to be able to get either slot to recognize a higher capacity storage module or to get both slots to function.
+iFixit was able to successfully swap out identical storage modules from one Mac Studio to another, but wasn't able to get either slot to recognize a higher capacity storage module or to get both slots to function.

 Beyond these earlier efforts, YouTuber Luke Miani especially should be praised for his diligent, and expensive, follow up experimentation to try to get to the bottom of the issue:

-In China, highly skilled hardware hackers using specialized equipment reportedly have been able to desolder RAM and storage from a MacBook Air M1 and resolder higher capacity RAM and storage that subsequently was recognized by the macOS.
-In China, this kind of challenging swap has been fairly common for storage upgrades on the iPhone for many years now, so it is plausible that these reports are genuine and such upgrades could work for Apple Silicon Macs, as well.
+In China, highly skilled hardware hackers using specialized equipment have been able to desolder RAM and storage from a MacBook Air M1 and resolder higher capacity RAM and storage that subsequently was recognized by the macOS.
+In China, this kind of challenging swap has been fairly common for storage upgrades on the iPhone for many years now, so it is likely that these reports are genuine and such upgrades can work for Apple Silicon Macs, as well.

 Also see: What external storage options are available for the Mac Studio?
 Which is best?